cabforum/servercert/docs/EVG.md

 ## 9.8.
 Certificate Extensions

-The extensions listed in this [Section 9.8](#certificate-extensions) are recommended for maximum interoperability between certificates and browsers / applications, but are not mandatory on the CAs except where indicated as “Required”.
-CAs may use other extensions that are not listed in this [Section 9.8](#certificate-extensions), but are encouraged to add them to this section by ballot from time to time to help increase extension standardization across the industry.
+The extensions listed in [Section 9.8](#certificate-extensions) are recommended for maximum interoperability between certificates and browsers / applications, but are not mandatory on the CAs except where indicated as “Required”.
+CAs may use other extensions that are not listed in [Section 9.8](#certificate-extensions), but are encouraged to add them to this section by ballot from time to time to help increase extension standardization across the industry.

-If a CA includes an extension in a certificate that has a Certificate field which is named in this [Section 9.8](#certificate-extensions), the CA must follow the format specified in that subjection.
+If a CA includes an extension in a certificate that has a Certificate field which is named in [Section 9.8](#certificate-extensions), the CA must follow the format specified in that subjection.
 However, no extension or extension format shall be mandatory on a CA unless specifically stated as “Required” in the subsection that describes the extension.

 ### 9.8.1.
 Subject Alternative Name Extension